 Medicine’s Most Infamous Clinical Trial

-Thousands of North American children and adolescents were seriously harmed by taking SSRIs like Paxil.
+Thousands of children and adolescents were seriously harmed by taking SSRIs like Paxil.
 Many died.
 Neither doctors nor parents had the information they needed, and the FDA only reluctantly issued the appropriate warnings, as might be expected from a regulator that has “corporate partnership” in its mandate.

-The impact of the 2001 study stayed under the radar for many reasons.
 People trusted the integrity of scientists at major universities.
 They believed that drug regulators’ top priority was public safety, not really understanding that their mandates were more complex than that.
 Journalists, doctors, and the public were captured by effective marketing of the drugs.

 What Happened?